 How do you align an "unalignable" vehicle?
 It depends on what makes it unalignable.
-Front toe on virtually every car and truck is adjustable.
-But as we all know, there are a lot of vehicles that have no factory adjustments for front camber, caster, rear camber or toe.
+The vehicle above is unalignable because it has lost a wheel due to a major suspension failure.
+Fortunately, most vehicles allow front toe adjustments, but many have no adjustments for front camber, caster, rear camber or toe.
 If the wheels are out of the factory specified range and need to be corrected, it may seem like mission impossible, especially if you are not aware of any aftermarket alignment aids such as shims, eccentrics, offset bushings, strut plates or other modifications for the particular vehicle you are trying to align.

 Other new Chrysler vehicles that also lack factory provisions for front camber adjustment include the 1995 and up Dodge Avenger, Chrysler Sebring and Eagle Talon (also Mitsubishi Eclipse and Galant).
 The fix here is another set of aftermarket eccentric cams and bushings for the upper control arm.